EPFL-ENAC/AddLidar/compression/README.md

 ## Integration with AddLidar

 This tool is part of the AddLidar system, which is deployed on a Kubernetes cluster.
 It's designed to be run as a Kubernetes job for processing LiDAR datasets as part of the overall workflow.

+## Updating the Docker Image

+WARNING : enack8s-app-config/epfl-eso/addlidar/overlays/prod/kustomization.yaml needs to manually updated with the new image tag after each build (image tag is not automatically updated by the CD).